microsoft/mssql-docker/windows/mssql-server-windows-express/readme.md

+## Note: The SQL Server Express on Windows image is not supported for production use.
+If you have a need to use SQL Server on Windows containers in production, please sign up for the Early Adoption Preview at https://aka.ms/sqleap

 # mssql-server-windows-express
 This Dockerfile helps developers to get started using SQL Server Express in Windows Containers.
 The file downloads and installs SQL Server Express with the default setup parameters.